-- How advanced is CMC and manufacturing development? - Are there any sourcing issues? - Has the applicant demonstrated the likelihood that the product can be manufactured at commercial scale and with a reasonable cost of goods? - Do any members of the company have this expertise, or are outside consultants being exclusively relied upon?
+- How advanced is CMC and manufacturing development? - Are there any sourcing issues? - Has the applicant demonstrated the likelihood that the product can be manufactured at commercial scale and with a reasonable cost of goods? - Are there significant technical difficulties within CMC/manufacturing scale up still to be addressed?